 Baking soda and vinegar lie on opposite sides of the pH scale (a scale of 0-14 that measures how acidic or alkaline chemicals are, with pure water being a neutral 7).
 Vinegar is a 3 on the pH scale (very acidic), whereas baking soda is a 9 (significantly alkaline).

 When you combine baking soda and vinegar together, the resulting mixture produces carbon dioxide gas.
 This can even create quite a bit of pressure within a closed system (like a plastic bottle, for example).
-Note that most drain systems are not closed systems, there are branch line, vent lines, overflows, etc. However, for use around the house, this combination is most effective as a cleaning agent.
+Note that most drain systems are not closed systems, there are branch lines, vent lines, overflows, etc. However, for use around the house, this combination is most effective as a cleaning agent.

 The Dynamic Duo of Cleaning

-Baking soda and vinegar make a great team when it comes to cleaning up grit, grime, and other nasty stuff from your home’s surfaces.
-This is because each substance has its own strengths as a cleaning agent.
 Baking soda can dissolve organic compounds like dirt and food particles, while vinegar can break down minerals from hard water, soap scum, and similar substances.
 However, grease and hair (the two primary culprits causing clogs) are another story entirely.

 In addition, when you mix the two together, the carbon dioxide that they release can help “lift” the mess off the surface you’re trying to clean, whether it’s a kitchen counter, a bathtub, or a tiled floor.

-• Remove stains from hard tap water by covering the area with a vinegar-soaked towel.
+- Remove stains from hard tap water by covering the area with a vinegar-soaked towel.
 After an hour or two, remove the towel and scrub the stain off with a mixture of baking soda and water.

-• Clean your kitchen sink and eliminate unpleasant odors at the same time.
+- Clean your kitchen sink and eliminate unpleasant odors at the same time.
 Mix one part baking soda with two parts vinegar, and then scrub the base and drain of your sink.

-• Add 1/2 cup baking soda to your laundry detergent when first starting your washing machine.
+- Add 1/2 cup baking soda to your laundry detergent when first starting your washing machine.
 Then add one cup of vinegar during the rinse cycle.
 This will help eliminate patches of mildew and mold on your clothes.

 Does the Baking Soda and Vinegar Combo Dissolve Grease?